aldro61/mmit/tutorials/R/README.md

 ### zero_one_loss()

-Metric for error calculation where the function gives zero value inside the interval else one.
+Calculation of the zero-one loss for interval, i.e., zero error if the prediction is inside the interval and one error if it is ouside.

   #### Usage: